ClickCease

 Peloton exercise bikes

+Peloton has been accused of hiding rust and corrosion on its expensive exercise bikes by using a chemical solution in an internal cover-up dubbed “Project Tinman,” the Financial Times reports.
 The report states that executives at Peloton concocted a plan to conceal rust and corrosion on their high-end exercise bikes just months after a costly recall of its treadmills created a crisis for the manufacturer.

 Peloton Exercise Bikes in Cover-Up Claims

 Several other children were also severely injured, with at least one child suffering a traumatic brain injury as they got pulled under the treadmills and died.
 In May 2021, federal regulators with the U.S. Consumer Product Safety Commission (CPSC) warned people with children and pets to immediately stop using these treadmills.
 CEO John Foley later apologized for not working with the CPSC sooner and acknowledged there was work to do to repair the company’s image.
-In January, Peloton said it had seen a significant reduction in demand for the products and planned to pause bike production in February and March.
+In January, Peloton said it had seen a significant reduction in product demand and planned to pause bike production in February and March.

 Not Just Poor Optics